ibm-cloud-docs/power-iaas/virtual-tape-libraries.md

 {: shortdesc}

 For more information on how to create and configure an {{site.data.keyword.powerSys_notm}} running the FalconStor VTL software in the {{site.data.keyword.cloud}}, see [FalconStor VTL for IBM Deployment Guide](https://falconstor-download.s3.us-east.cloud-object-storage.appdomain.cloud/FalconStor%20VTL%20for%20IBM%20Deployment%20Guide.pdf){: external}.

-VTL support is not available for your workspaces that use Power10 system as host.
-{:note}

 ## Migrating using Falconstor StorSafe VTL
 {: storsafe-migr}